Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

+In comparison, Table~\ref{tab:dataGenerated} indicates that even if the prediction problem defined by \eqref{prediction first stage} and \eqref{prediction second stage} were deterministic, that is, if ${\textbf{x}} = {\textbf{x}}_{\text{a}}$ held, whence the solution of the operational load planning problem could be calculated in advance exactly, one would still face a highly dispersed computation time with a median ranging from 0.48 to 5.44 seconds according to the exact class of the input.

-In view of the higher costs of generating harder instances, it is desirable that models that are trained and validated on simpler instances generalize to harder instances without specific training and validation.
-In contrast with Section \ref{sec:Testing errors} where testing was conducted on data similar to that used for training and validation, this section reports the testing performance over a set of class D data containing the largest instances.
+\paragraph{Extraneous Errors.} In view of the higher costs of generating harder instances (i.e., solving harder problems), it is desirable that models that are trained and validated on simpler instances generalize to harder instances without specific training and validation.
+In contrast with the previous results where testing was conducted on data similar to that used for training and validation, we now focus on testing the performance over a set of class D data containing the hardest instances.
 We emphasize that instances of this nature have not been used for training-validation.

-Table~\ref{table:testingOutsideOBefML} reports the MAE for the exact same models as in the previous section and the OBefML aggregation method.
-Standard deviations of the estimates are shown in parentheses.
-Moreover, we report the range in performance achieved over all hyperparameter sets between brackets.
-Since the classification models cannot produce predictions for instances that are of sizes differing from the ones used for training-validation, we do not report any values for 2S-Abef data (NA in the first column of the table).
-In this respect, the regression models have a clear advantage.
-Similarly, we report the results for the OThrML aggregation method in Table~\ref{table:testingOutsideOThrML}.
+Table~\ref{table:testingOutsideOThrML} reports sample MAE achieved over the 200K class D examples of dataset 200K-D by the exact models whose performances over testing data of class A are reported in Table~\ref{table:testingInsideOThrML_MAE}.
+Standard deviations of the estimates are shown in parentheses and we report between brackets the range in performance achieved over all hyperparameter sets.
+Since the classification models cannot generate solution predictions for problem instances whose ranges of numbers of available containers and available railcars exceed those encountered during training and validation, we do not report any MAE values for the predictors ClassMLP and LogReg that are trained and validated over the class A examples of dataset 20M-A (Table~\ref{table:testingOutsideOThrML}, second column).

-The following findings emerge: The performance of the models whose testing results are reported in Tables~\ref{table:testingInsideOBefML} and~\ref{table:testingInsideOThrML} is still good when measured on the harder, extraneous problem instances of class D. It is clearly beneficial to train and validate on classes B and C in addition to class A. For example, MAE of RegMLP with aggregation method OBefML decreases from 2.852 to 0.323, and for the OThrML aggregation method it decreases from 4.412 to 2.372.